vgene/bencher_scrape/README.md

 instantiation, so you can change those according to cluster availability.

 Once your experiment is ready, the `/mydata` directory should be set up with all the necessities, so all you should need to do is enter that directory and start.
-You may want to pull from the `bencher_scrape` repository (this is not set up to happen automatically), but the benching infrastructure should have largely remained unchanged.

-Once the benchmarks have completed on the remote nodes, you can use the `post-run.sh` script to copy over the many .data files and process locally (or you can process remotely and then copy over the condensed files).
-However the script expects to be used in the former way, so you will have to modify it should you choose to do the latter.
+Once the benchmarks have completed on the remote nodes, you can use the `post-run.sh` script to copy over the many [.data] files to process locally (or you can process remotely and then copy over the condensed files).
+However, the script expects to be used as the former, so you will have to modify it should you choose to do the latter.

 One thing you will have to do whenever you run a new experiment is, in the `post-run.sh` script, you will have to manually update the `SSH_NODES` field to match up with the